phcompeau/biological_modeling_course/_pages/coronavirus/conclusion.md

 {: .no_toc}

 NMA is based on the idea that the lowest frequency modes describe the largest movement in the structure.
 Below is the plot of the lowest frequency (slowest) mode calculated by ProDy.
 Here, the fluctuations are in arbitrary or relative units, but can interpreted as greater amplitudes represent regions of greater fluctuations.
 The sign of the value represents relative direction of the fluctuation, meaning that the plots can be flipped when comparing between different proteins.
 In the SARS-CoV-2 Chain A figure, we can see that the protein region between residues 200 and 500 is the most mobile.
 This region overlaps with where the RBD is located on the chain, between residues 331 to 524.
 This is important because it indicates the RBD being a mobile part of the S protein.
 Based on our results, we see that both S proteins have the same regions of great fluctuations, supporting that they have similar structures.

+* Note to self: this matches our intuition that the RBD would need to be flexible in order to "catch" a moving ACE2 enzyme.
+The rest of the protein could be anchored to the surface of the virus, while this one is able to rotate.

 ![image-center](../assets/images/SlowMode.png){: .align-center}
 This figure shows the slow mode plots of the SARS-CoV-2 S protein (top-left), SARS S protein (top-right), single-chain of the SARS-CoV-2 S protein (bottom-left), and single-chain of the SARS S protein (bottom-right).
 The x-axis represent the amino acid residues and the y-axis represents the fluctuations in relative units.
 From the single-chain plots for both SARS-CoV-2 and SARS, we see that the residues between 200 – 500 fluctuate the most.
 The plots between SARS-CoV-2 and SARS are very similar, indicating similar protein fluctuations.